kkocdko/ksite/README.md

 ### 0.8.0

-- `crate::tls` run server with default cert and key.
+- `units::emergency` record evidence picture, audio and video in real-time, sos request and others.

+### 0.9.0

 - `crate` proactive traffic restriction.

 - `crate` no out-of-service updates.

-- `units::throw` tiny 2D game, with webrtc, ai.

-- `units::record` record evidence picture, audio and video in real-time.

-### 0.9.0
+- `units::spacehuggers` [space-huggers](https://github.com/KilledByAPixel/SpaceHuggers) game with co-op mode, webrtc or server forward fallback.

 - `units::paste_next` (see the comments in its code).